bpucker/MGSE/README.md

-  Reference regions to calculate average coverage (choose one) --ref STR          File containing TAB-separated chromosome, start, and end --gff STR          GFF3 file containing genes --busco STR        BUSCO annotation file (full_table_busco_run.tsv) --all              Use all positions of the assembly
+  Reference regions to calculate average coverage (choose one) --ref STR          File containing TAB-separated chromosome, start, and end --gff STR          GFF3 file containing genes given by BUSCO --busco STR        BUSCO annotation file (full_table_busco_run.tsv) --all              Use all positions of the assembly